chrypixl/project-1/README.md

 the form can be filled and submitted, which will use the Book Search API to find and return results based on the input parameters provided by the user.
 The Open Library API takes data from those results, then finds and returns links to product pages with matching titles on the openlibrary.org website.
-All data provided by the APIs is kept in local storage until another search is submitted.
 On submit, the user is navigated to a results page where the application pulls selected data from local storage and generates a list card for each result.
+All data provided by the APIs is removed from local storage once the results are generated.

-Each result provides only the information expected to be most useful to the user: A book image(if available), title, author name, genre, and a brief description, as well as a button link redirecting the user to the relevant Open Library resource.
-The intended use of this application is to develop a simplified search engine while calling attention to a valuable yet under-utilized resource for ardent readers.
+Each result provides only the information expected to be most useful to the user: A title, author name, and a brief description, as well as a button link redirecting the user to the relevant Open Library resource.
+The intent of this application is to develop a simplified search engine while calling attention to a valuable yet under-utilized resource for ardent readers.

 ## User Story